 1998 First Place (Specialty Stores over 10,000 SF) Institute of Store Planners - VMSD International Store Design for the Footlocker Triplex Arsenal Mall, MA.
 Elkus / Manfredi Architects

-Presently an adjunct instructor at Virginia Tech in the School of Architecture and Design, Frances is enjoying exploring the Blue Ridge Mountains with her husband Brook Kennedy and two young daughters.
+Presently a visiting instructor at Virginia Tech in the School of Architecture + Design, Frances is enjoying exploring the Blue Ridge Mountains with her husband Brook Kennedy and two young daughters.

 Frances is certified by the National Council of Architectural Registration Boards (NCARB) and is licensed in New York, New Jersey, and Pennsylvania.